Nissan March vs Suzuki Swift: Which Entry-Level Hatchback Is The Better Buy in 2026?

 The Choice

-· Go for the March if: Your budget is tight and you want a no-nonsense, easy-to-park car for daily use.
+· Go for the March if: Your budget is tight and you want an easy-to-park car for daily use.

 · Go for the Swift if: You’re a high-mileage driver who wants to maximise your fuel savings and wants the latest safety features.